philterd/philter/docs/docs/api_and_sdks/api.md

 ## OpenAPI Specification

 Philter's API is described by an OpenAPI specification generated from the application's source.
-It is regenerated on every build, so it always matches the code.
+The OpenAPI export integration test regenerates it and checks it against the registered routes and the committed copy.
+Run that test when changing an endpoint; a successful ordinary compilation alone does not refresh the published artifact.
 You can always find it in any of these places:

 * **In this documentation:** [openapi.json](openapi.json).
 This matches the released version of Philter and needs no running instance.
 * **In the GitHub repository:** [`docs/docs/api_and_sdks/openapi.json`](https://github.com/philterd/philter/blob/main/docs/docs/api_and_sdks/openapi.json).
 This is the committed copy, reflecting the latest code on `main`.